HIPAA Physical Security

 HIPAA Physical Safeguard Audits

-Physical safeguards protect the buildings, rooms, and equipment where protected health information lives.
-We audit your facility access controls, workstation security, and device handling against 45 CFR §164.310 requirements.
+Physical safeguards protect the buildings, rooms, and equipment where health data lives.
+We audit your facility access, workstation security, and device handling.

 What Are HIPAA Physical Safeguards?

-Physical safeguards are often the most overlooked part of HIPAA compliance.
-Organizations invest in encryption and firewalls but leave server rooms unlocked and workstations unattended in public areas.
+Physical safeguards are the most skipped part of HIPAA.
+Many practices invest in IT security but leave server rooms unlocked and screens open in public areas.

 Who Needs This